jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 dumbbell - it's a light weight!

 Again and again, you're lifting these light weights, and you gotta lift them all day in order to get the value.
-That is a heavy rep, light weight approach.
+So that is a heavy rep, light weight approach.

 ## “Lifting the Heavy Ass Weights of Support”

 It’s time to start approaching your job like Ronny.
 I'm here to introduce you to the Heavy Ass Weights of Support.

-I going to to stop for a second and make sure everyone is on the same page.
+So what are heavy weights of support?

 Heavy weight support is resources like documentation, in-app help, and screencasts.
 They take a lot of work upfront, but pay huge, scalable dividends over time for